Getting started

 UI Lab is a React component library where design quality is enforced, not hoped for.
 Components are built on React Aria and Tailwind v4, with a token system that makes correct usage the path of least resistance.

-The AI-native angle: an MCP server lets agents query live component APIs, semantic color recommendations, and curated patterns — so AI-generated UI code is design-system-compliant by default, not by accident.
+The AI-native angle: an MCP server lets agents query live component APIs, semantic color recommendations, and curated patterns — so AI-generated UI code is design-system-compliant by default.

 The problem it solves